scala/scala3/docs/docs/reference/changed-features/operators.md

 The rules for infix operators have changed in some parts:

-First, an alphanumeric method can be used as an infix operator only if its definition carries an `infix`{.scala} modifier.
-Second, it is recommended (but not enforced) to augment definitions of symbolic operators with `@targetName`{.scala} annotations.
+First, an alphanumeric method can be used as an infix operator only if its definition carries an `infix` modifier.
+Second, it is recommended (but not enforced) to augment definitions of symbolic operators with `@targetName` annotations.
 Finally, a syntax change allows infix operators to be written on the left in a multi-line expression.

 ## The `infix` Modifier

-An `infix`{.scala} modifier on a method definition allows using the method as an infix operation.
+An `infix` modifier on a method definition allows using the method as an infix operation.
 Example:

 ```scala
 import scala.annotation.targetName